tteurs/technical-test-matheo-gracia-fork2/SETUP.md

 $ rails db:test:prepare
 $ RAILS_ENV=test rails db:migrate

-after this just run the following to star the APi and the Frontend application.
+after this just run the following to star the API and the Frontend application.

 $ foreman start

-### GET /movies
-List all movies on a reverse chronological order.

-Data from the movie that should be shown:
-- title
-- release_date
-- genre
-- runtime
-- parental_rating
-- plot
-- average user ratings (from 1 to 5)

-### GET /movies/:id
-Return information about a particular movie.

-### GET /movies/search?title=
-Search all movies on the database given a searched term.

-### POST /movies
-Add a new movie.

-### DELETE /movies/:id
-Remove a movie.

-### POST /ratings/:movie_id
-Rate a movie.

-WARNING: This is a fictional piece of work.
-No real codebases were harmed on the production of this test.
+to run tests you need to run the following

+$ rspec spec